Telles Foundation

 Strategic Alignment is Critical

 The foundation explicitly states it does not “reinvent existing solutions” but seeks “brilliant ideas, projects and partners” that demonstrate innovation addressing genuine educational challenges.
-Organizations should be able to articulate how their work fits within one of the three core pillars: Quality Public Education, Propelling Extraordinary Talent, or Tech for Education.
+Organisations should be able to articulate how their work fits within the foundation's focus areas: STEM Careers or Scholarships and Development.

 Demonstrate Measurable Outcomes

-The foundation emphasizes that “measurable impact” is an “important attribute to ensure participants are actually learning skills critical to their future careers.”
-Every supported partner has clear metrics:
+The foundation emphasises that “measurable impact” is an “important attribute to ensure participants are actually learning skills critical to their future careers.”
+Supported partners track and report clear employment and educational progression metrics.

 Focus on Employment Pathways